leelakrishnachowdary07/NITCbase-Project/README.md

     make
     ```

+    You can also use the following make options:

+    - `make clean`: Clean up the project.
+    - `make mode=debug`: Create a debuggable version.

 ## Usage

 Once the installation is complete, you can use NITCbase to interact with the RDBMS.
-Provide examples or usage instructions here, including how to run the application, connect to a database, and perform common tasks.
+NITCbase provides a user-friendly command-line interface to work with relational databases.
+You can refer to the [User Interface Commands Documentation](https://nitcbase.github.io/docs/User%20Interface%20Commands/) to learn about the available commands and their usage.

+For detailed usage instructions and information about the XFS interface, please refer to the [Xfs Interface README](XFS_Interface/README.md).
+You can find instructions on how to build, clean, and debug the XFS interface there.

+Be aware that the XFS interface operates directly on the disk without creating a run copy.

 ## Project Structure

-- [`Disk/ `](Disk) : Contains binary files disk and disk_run_copy.
+- [`Disk/`](Disk): Contains binary files disk and disk_run_copy.
-- [`Files/ `](Files): Contains the input and output files.
-You can also write the scripts in Batch_exec_files folder to execute multiple commands at once.
+- [`Files/`](Files): Contains the input and output files.
+You can also write scripts in the Batch_exec_files folder to execute multiple commands at once.
-- [`mynitcbase/ `](mynitcbase): The main project directory.
+- [`mynitcbase/`](mynitcbase): The main project directory.
-- [`Xfs_Interface/ `](Xfs_Interface): Contains the source code for the XFS interface.
+- [`XFS_Interface/`](XFS_Interface): Contains the source code for the XFS interface.

 ## Contributing